renovate-bot/khulnasoft-lab-_-vulx/docs/docs/coverage/language/java.md

 `table` format only contains the name of root JAR[^2] .
 To get the full path to inner JARs[^2] use the `json` format.

 ## pom.xml
-Trivy parses your `pom.xml` file and tries to find files with dependencies from these local locations.
+Vul parses your `pom.xml` file and tries to find files with dependencies from these local locations.

 - project directory[^4]
 - relativePath field[^5]
 - local repository directory[^6].

-If your machine doesn't have the necessary files - Trivy tries to find the information about these dependencies in the [maven repository](https://repo.maven.apache.org/maven2/).
+If your machine doesn't have the necessary files - Vul tries to find the information about these dependencies in the [maven repository](https://repo.maven.apache.org/maven2/).

 !!!
 Note
-    Trivy only takes information about packages.
+    Vul only takes information about packages.
 We don't take a list of vulnerabilities for packages from the `maven repository`.
     Information about data sources for Java you can see [here](../../scanner/vulnerability.md#data-sources_1).

 You can disable connecting to the maven repository with the `--offline-scan` flag.
-The `--offline-scan` flag does not affect the Trivy database.
+The `--offline-scan` flag does not affect the Vul database.
 The vulnerability database will be downloaded anyway.

 !!!
 Warning
-    Trivy may skip some dependencies (that were not found on your local machine) when the `--offline-scan` flag is passed.
+    Vul may skip some dependencies (that were not found on your local machine) when the `--offline-scan` flag is passed.

 ## Gradle.lock
 `gradle.lock` files contain all necessary information about used dependencies.
-Trivy simply parses the file, extract dependencies, and finds vulnerabilities for them.
+Vul simply parses the file, extract dependencies, and finds vulnerabilities for them.
 It doesn't require the internet access.

 [^1]: https://github.com/khulnasoft-lab/vul-java-db